 (c) while openly wearing or carrying a weapon or an imitation thereof, he accosts or impedes another person or begs.”

-Under paragraph (b), someone can be found guilty of an assault without making any physical contact with the complainant.
+Note that, under paragraph (b) (above), someone can be found guilty of an assault without making any physical contact with the complainant.
 A common lay person misconception of the offence is that physical force is required to be charged and found guilty of Assault.

-Call Captan Law today at (647) 878-6355 to speak to a Toronto criminal lawyer who has significant experience in defending individuals charged with Assault.
+Call Andrew Captan – Criminal Lawyer today at (647) 878-6355 to speak to a Toronto criminal lawyer who has significant experience in defending individuals charged with Assault, whether it stems from a Bar Fight, Road-Rage Incident, Domestic Assault, Parent-Child Assault, and more.